vlad1111p/Uni/README.md

-# All the projects that i did while in university.
+# All the projects that i did during university.